bartvanhoey/FunctionalCSharp/README.md

 Applying **Functional Programming Principles** helps reducing Code Complexity and results in more Predictable, Reliable and Maintainable and Testable code.

-FP is a powerful paradigm that can help you write code that is more concise, expressive, robust, more reliable, more maintainable, more testable and concurrency-friendly.

 If the only tool you have is a hammer, every problem looks like a nail. - Abraham Maslow